-UPGRADING TO SUPERSCRIPT
+UPGRADING TO SUPERSCRIPT 128

-Using Superscript
+Using Superscript 128

-Superscript and Easy Script have much in common, and Superscript has been designed to be compatible with Easy Script or Easy Spell with the minimum of effort.
-Despite this, Superscript is a more powerful and comprehensive product, and there are many differences, so you will need to refer to the manual.
+Superscript 128 has much in common with the existing Superscript products and Easy Script, and was designed to be highly compatible with these other products.
+Despite this, Superscript 128 is more powerful and comprehensive, with many differences, so you will need to refer to the manual.

-In particular, we recommend that you work through the tutorials as they will teach you the basic principles of Superscript.
-They will also show you some of the major differences, such as what the Easy Script user knows as a fill file, Superscript calls a mail merge.
+In particular, we recommend that you work through the tutorials as they will teach you the basic principles of Superscript 128.
+They will also show you some of the major differences, such as what the Superscript II user knows as a fill file, Superscript 128 calls a mail merge.

-It is the aim of this appendix, therefore, to tell you only what you need to know to use Superscript with your existing Easy Script document files and dictionary disks.
+It is the aim of this appendix, therefore, to tell you only what you need to know to use Superscript 128 with your existing Superscript or Easy Script document files and dictionary disks.